Iamrudrx/Student-Record-Management-System/README.md

 # 🌟 Why This Project?

-This project demonstrates how different technologies can work together:
+This project demonstrates how different technologies work together:

 ```text
         ☕ JAVA